 Renal: Dysuria, cystitis, polyuria, incontinence, and a sense of pelvic pressure.
 Instances of darkened urine have been reported by approximately one patient in 100,000.
 Although the pigment which is probably responsible for this phenomenon has not been positively identified, it is almost certainly a metabolite of metronidazole and seems to have no clinical significance.

 Other: Proliferation of Candida in the vagina, dyspareunia, decrease of libido, proctitis, and fleeting joint pains sometimes resembling "serum sickness."
-If patients receiving metronidazole drink alcoholic beverages, they may experience abdominal distress, nausea, vomiting, flushing, or headache.
-A modification of the taste of alcoholic beverages has also been reported.
+Rare cases of pancreatitis, which generally abated on withdrawal of the drug, have been reported.

 Patients with Crohn's disease are known to have an increased incidence of gastrointestinal and certain extraintestinal cancers.
 There have been some reports in the medical literature of breast and colon cancer in Crohn's disease patients who have been treated with metronidazole at high doses for extended periods of time.
 A cause and effect relationship has not been established.
 Crohn's disease is not an approved indication for Flagyl 375 Capsules.

 Single oral doses of metronidazole, up to 15 g, have been reported in suicide attempts and accidental overdoses.
 Symptoms reported include nausea, vomiting, and ataxia.